KaburaJ/Booking-App/detour.md

 *Here, there is a `container` with a solid color background (either orange or white, depending on the value of isColor).
 It contains a `Column` with a single `Row` inside it.
 This `Row` contains three more `AppColumnLayout` widgets, which again display information about the game (date, time, and number of players).
 The `AppColumnLayout` widgets are used to display the information in a consistent way, with a label and a value aligned vertically.
 The isColor parameter determines whether the widget should use a light or dark color scheme.*

+Having taking a long deserved detour, we can now get back to our app.
+Luckily, we have gotten to the juicy bit where we get to use all what we have been creating!
+Next up is our [home screen](https://github.com/KaburaJ/Booking-App/blob/main/home_screen.md).

 </br>
 </br>
 </br>